 Ayurveda is one of the oldest sciences known to mankind and its literal translation means “the science of life”.
 Ayurveda is a holistic approach to health and focuses on maintaining a physically and emotionally balanced state.

-It was not until a few month ago that I understood how efficient Ayurveda can work for you within a short time.
+It was not until a few months ago that I understood how efficient Ayurveda can work for you within a short time.
 I showed up at a small Ayurveda resort in Germany in a state of exhaustion.
-Honestly, I had no clear idea what to expect from the four-day retreat that I booked quite spontaneously a couple of weeks ago.
-Everything started with a consultation by one of the Ayurvedic doctors, and I was given clear guidance about my diet, my treatments and my fitness regime.
+Honestly, I had no idea what to expect from the four-day retreat that I booked quite spontaneously a couple of weeks ago.
+Everything started with a consultation by one of the Ayurvedic doctors who gave me clear guidance about my diet, my treatments and my fitness regime.

 So what is the secret behind Ayurveda?